oslomet-arx-as-a-service/Rapport/product-documentation/product-documentation.md

 ### Introduction

 ### ARXaaS REST web service

 - Short presentation
 - Technologies
 - Functionality
 - Security/https settings

 ### Client side introduction

 - PyARXaaS
 - Short presentation
 - Technologies
 - Functionality

 ### WebARXaaS

 - Short presentation
-As a stretch goal the employer wished for a way to quickly access the ARX functionality taking advantage of the flexibility of the REST API on the ARXaaS web serice.
-There was therefore decided to implement an interactive web frontend, so the users quickly can analyze or anonymize their data.
+As a stretch goal the employer wished for a way to quickly access the ARX functionality, taking advantage of the flexible REST API   provided by the ARXaaS service.
+It was therefore decided to implement an interactive web frontend.
+So the user can analyze or anonymize their data.
 Without the need for the user to install software on their local machine.
-- Technologies
+- Technologies:
 The interactive Web service is implemented in React using multiple third party frameworks in order to provide the best possible service

 | Package     | Use                                                                                                                   |